octokami/NL_blindspots/README.md

 4. The Minimum demand value sets what is the minimum value that should be seen on the map

-**References**
+### References
 * Playground

 article:https://sitelines.com/articles/2017/11/playground-planning-101-location-location-location/
 Creating a playground for the children of the community to enjoy is best if you pick a location that can serve the most kids.
 A good rule of thumb is to select a site that is within walking distance to the greatest number of families.
-Choose a site that is close to:
+Choose a site that is close to: Highly populated neighborhoods, Schools, Entertainment facilities, Libraries, Trails and outdoor hotspots

-Highly populated neighborhoods
-Schools
-Entertainment facilities
-Libraries
-Trails and outdoor hotspots
 https://www.miracle-recreation.com/blog/ultimate-guide-planning-your-playground/?lang=can#space-considerations-when-planning-playground
 Knowing who the playground is intended for will help you decide what type of equipment to install.
 Children play differently and are at various levels of development at different ages.
 For instance, a playground designed for a 5-year-old won’t appeal to a 12-year-old, and might not be the appropriate size for them.
-Likewise, toddlers and younger children will have difficulty using playground equipment designed for 5- or 7-year-olds. https://www.jstor.org/stable/pdf/44659555.pdf
+Likewise, toddlers and younger children will have difficulty using playground equipment designed for 5- or 7-year-olds.

+https://www.jstor.org/stable/pdf/44659555.pdf
 The children's playground, for boys and girls under twelve, with sand pits, baby hammocks, etc., and a woman teacher in charge.
-Special facilities depending upon local opportunities, such as swimming
+Special facilities depending upon local opportunities, such as swimming.

 Based on the above literature, I propose the following variables to build a demand model on:
 Children under 15 years old, data on cbs website: https://opendata.cbs.nl/?dl=57C47#/CBS/nl/dataset/85039NED/table